Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Julio D Dávila is Professor of Urban Policy and International Development, and Director of the Development Planning Unit, UCL.

 In DPU, I have been a director of the MPhil/PhD Programme, the MSc Urban Development Planning and the MSc Development Administration and Planning, as well as Director of Studies and editor of DPUNEWS.
-I have taught at the London School of Economics and the University of Cape Town, have lectured in several universities around the world, and have been an external examiner of PhD dissertations in half a dozen universities in the UK, Italy, Spain and Egypt.
+I have taught at the London School of Economics and the University of Cape Town, have lectured in several universities around the world, and have been an external examiner of PhD dissertations in half a dozen universities in the UK, France, Holland, Italy, Spain and Egypt.
 I have collaborated on an advisory capacity with a number of institutions, including Universidad Nacional de Colombia (Medellín campus), Children of the Andes (a UK-based charity) and Homeless International (also a UK-based charity).

 Prior to joining UCL, for six years I was a research fellow at the International Institute for Environment and Development (IIED) in London and Buenos Aires, where I worked on a number of research projects in Latin America and Sub-Saharan Africa, under the leadership of the late Argentinian urbanist and historian, Dr Jorge E Hardoy.
 In 1988 at IIED I co-founded the journal Environment and Urbanization, currently published by Sage, and one of the most influential and widely quoted international journals in the urban field.

 As a young graduate civil engineer in my native Colombia, I worked as a planner and researcher at the National Planning Agency (Departamento Nacional de Planeación), where I contributed my knowledge on self-help housing in Bogotá to the country’s first National Housing Plan.